Sufod/Gofus/README.md

 ./proxy
 ```

-After launching the proxy, you can use the official client and play normally, the proxy is logging every paquets between client and server.
+After launching the proxy, you can use the official client and play normally, the proxy is logging every packets between client and server.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)